 Protect and enhance existing valuable habitat, consistent with the constraints of landscape, amenity and the economic activities of the plan area.
 (Valuable habitat is existing mature habitat that supports high biodiversity.)

-Create new high value habitat, where possible and appropriate.
+Create new high value habitats where possible and appropriate.

-Manage all such habitats so that their biodiversity, amenity, and economic value are maximized.
+Manage all such habitats so that biodiversity, amenity and economic value is maximized.

 Policy EM3